European Research and Innovation Actions

 Website

 3PEAT developed a disruptive photonic integration technology based on the hybrid integration of the silicon nitride platform with optical polymers having multiple waveguiding layers.
-Leveraging this technology, 3PEAT managed to develop a new generation of active and passive optical switches with large number of ports, sub-microsecond switching times and low power consumption, and a new generation of compact laser Doppler vibrometers (LDVs) with optical phased arrays (OPAs) as the basis for their laser beam scanning unit.
+Leveraging this technology, 3PEAT managed to develop a new generation of active and passive optical switches with large number of optical ports, sub-microsecond switching times and low power consumption, and a new generation of compact (photonic integrated) laser Doppler vibrometers (LDVs) with optical phased arrays (OPAs) for their laser beam scanning unit.
+Within 3PEAT, Optagon developed the control electronics that were responsible for the operation of the optical switches and the LDVs.